 Dear Mr/Ms/Mx [Contact Person’s Surname],

 If you can’t find a contact person’s name in the job advert, you may need to do a little research.
-You can:
+In this situation, you should:

 - Check the company’s website to see who’s the department head for the role

-- Ring the company and tell whoever picks up that you need a name to address your cover letter to.
-You might say ‘I’m terribly sorry to bother you but I was writing my cover letter for the [Role] position, and was wondering who the contact person is to address it to’.
+- Ring the company and tell whoever picks up that you need a name to address your cover letter to

-If all else fails, you can address your cover letter using a position title:
+If all else fails, you can address your cover letter using a position title, like this:

 Dear Sales Director,